 You'll usually start on a low dose and gradually increase.

 See your GP immediately if you're taking lamotrigine and develop a rash.
-You'll need to have an annual health check, but other tests are not usually needed.
+You'll need to have health check every year, but other tests are not usually needed.

-If you're on the pill, talk to your GP about different methods of contraception.
+If you're on the pill, talk to your GP about different types of contraception.

 Antipsychotic medicines